-So, if you’re desperately seeking more calm to help you get into the work zone, background noise could be just what you need right now.
+If there was ever a relatable meme to circulate in mid-January this would be it.
+Amidst the tsunami of world chaos, it would be more than understandable if you're not feeling your most focused and motivated self right now.
+For those desperately seeking more calm to help you get into the work zone, background noise could be of benefit.
 In fact, it’s been scientifically proven that listening to music or sounds can help ease tension and improve productivity.
 The sonic tonic of choice differs from person to person: “Listening to upbeat drum and bass always helps me work,” one digital executive tells us.
 “Currently I’m listening to Levitate Your Mind by Degs from a Spotify playlist called Sick Music 2020.”

 “Sound de-noises the mind,” says sound healer Leo Cosendai, whose clients include movie directors to tech business leaders.
 “It doesn’t mean it’s going to prevent you from having thoughts, but it just puts things into perspective and makes people realise they are not their thoughts.
 I’m working with some neuroscientists currently and they’ve said sound can could be as potent as psychedelics, without the potential side effects and dangers.
-So really, sound is a like a gateway - like when Jim Morrison said he was calling his band The Doors because it opens up the doors to perception.
-That’s what listening to sound has the power to do - it’s a perspective-shifting and enhancing practice that can help people relax and destress, which we all need more of in our lives.”
-On that note, why not give one (or all) of these soothing soundscapes a whirl during your working (from home) day.
+In essence, sound is a like a gateway - like when Jim Morrison said he was calling his band The Doors because it opens up the doors to perception.
+An enhancing practice that can help people relax and de-stress, which we all need more of in our lives.”

 BEST FOR: People who want the benefits of yoga, without the physical effort